unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

 * Freeze **Work progress** reflected in
     * GitHut Kanban project board
     * GitHub Wiki
-    * Other ther materials (e.g., OneDrive files shared with faculty advisor and course instrutor)
+    * Other ther materials (e.g., OneDrive files shared with project/thesis advisor and course instrutor)
 * *Master's Thesis*
     * **Thesis manuscript** is due to Graduate Schoole **Monday, May 9**
 * **Almost final** draft is due **Thursday, May 12**
-* Meet/communicate with faculty advisor
+* Meet/communicate with project/thesis advisor
 * Prepare, rehearse, get feedback, and give your **presentation**
 * Presenatations are scheduled **Friday, May 13**